miraland-labs/miraland/docs/src/developing/programming-model/transactions.md

 - an array of accounts to read or write from
 - one or more signatures

-An [instruction](./../../terminology.md#instruction) is the smallest execution logic on Solana.
-Instructions are basically a call to update the global Solana state.
-Instructions invoke programs that make calls to the Solana runtime to update the state (for example, calling the token program to transfer tokens from your account to another account).
+An [instruction](./../../terminology.md#instruction) is the smallest execution logic on Miraland.
+Instructions are basically a call to update the global Miraland state.
+Instructions invoke programs that make calls to the Miraland runtime to update the state (for example, calling the token program to transfer tokens from your account to another account).

-[Programs](./../intro/programs.md) on Solana don’t store data/state; rather, data/state is stored in accounts.
+[Programs](./../intro/programs.md) on Miraland don’t store data/state; rather, data/state is stored in accounts.

 [Signatures](./../../terminology.md#signature) verify that we have the authority to read or write data to the accounts that we list.